GeorgeNeocleous/GeorgeNeocleous/README.md

   </p>
 </header>

 I'm a full-stack web development student at CoderAcademy from Melbourne, Victoria.
-Changing careers from medical science to IT.
+Embarking on a new career path, from medical science to IT.
 I'm a passionate problem solver and learner.
 In my profile you will find hobby projects and projects I've worked on during my learning journey.
-I hope you can find something to pique your interest during your stay.

 ### 🌱 Currently learning:
 <img align="left" alt="Git" width="35px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/git/git-original.svg" />